| This

 assurances, know then that you are confidently ready for them with your

 own Plan of Action ready to go!
-That's what this is all about...our children!
+That's what this is all about...our

-www.ki4u.com and other survival equipment suppliers will again be quickly
+be very limited. www.ki4u.com and other survival equipment suppliers

-soldout, as all were after 9/11.
-This guide then will be the best/only
+will again be quickly soldout, as all were after 9/11.
+This guide then

-help that we can offer.
-If you are fortunate enough to be exploring your
+will be the best/only help that we can offer.
+If you are fortunate enough

-family preparation needs and options before such a future national crisis,
+to be exploring your family preparation needs and options before such

-there is much more that you can and should do now to insure that they
+a future national crisis, there is much more that you can and should

-are even better prepared.
-“A prudent man foresees the difficulties
+do now to insure that they are even better prepared.
+“A prudent

-ahead and prepares for them; the simpleton goes blindly on and suffers
+man foresees the difficulties ahead and prepares for them; the simpleton

-the consequences.” - Proverbs 22:3
+goes blindly on and suffers the consequences.” - Proverbs 22:3

 LIST OF SUPPLIES TO ACQUIRE LOCALLY